Try Praising.ai free

 Should I respond to every negative review?

-Yes, respond to every legitimate negative review.
+Yes, respond to every real negative review.
 Even brief, professional responses show potential customers that you care about feedback and take responsibility when things go wrong.
 The exception is clearly fake or spam reviews.

 Can responding to negative reviews help my SEO?